 DOT is a cryptocurrency on the Polkadot network.
 It is used for governance, staking, and bonding on the Polkadot network.
 Anyone who holds DOT can vote for proposed changes to Polkadot.

 As noted in the section on how Polkadot works, DOT is used for staking by Validators, Nominators, and Fishermen on the network.
 DOT is also used for bonding Parachains to the Relay Chain via Collators.
-DOT was not tradeable between users until the launch of the main net earlier this month.
+DOT was not tradeable between users until the launch of its first mainnet chain candidate, Phase 1, on May 27 2020.

 Although DOT initially had a max supply of 10 million, this was changed to allow for a somewhat alarming degree of inflation.
 Similarly to Band Protocol, the Polkadot network uses inflation to incentivize network participation.